Diagrams can be used to easily include pictures in your \(\LaTeX\)

 or running special preprocessing tools.

-First, you will need the diagrams-builder
+First, you will need the diagrams-builder package, which

-depends on. diagrams-builder
+diagrams-latex depends on. diagrams-builder does not come

 automatically as part of a basic diagrams installation, so you will